3. Chronic Obstructive Pulmonary Disease (COPD)

 📄Definition

-Progressive, irreversible airflow limitation due to chronic inflammation from smoking or environmental exposure.
+Persistent airflow obstruction that is not fully reversible due to chronic inflammation from smoking or environmental exposure.

 Includes: